-After leaving Blue Peter in 2005, Simon joined Sky Sports, as one of the faces of Sky Sports News.
+After six years with Blue Peter, Simon moved into sports broadcasting and joined Sky Sports as one of the faces of Sky Sports News.
 Along with being a regular presenter on the Afternoon Report with Georgie Thompson and Kirsty Gallacher, Simon also presented Sky Sports News’s World Cup Report in Cape Town in 2010, anchored their coverage of the 2010 Ryder Cup and the 2010-11 Ashes Series in Australia.
-He also played a big part in the presenting team at the Olympic Games in London in 2012 and in early 2013 Simon presented the live launch of the FA 150th Anniversary at the Connaught Rooms in London.
+He also played a big part in the presenting team at the Olympic Games in London in 2012 and in early 2013 Simon presented Sky’s live launch of the FA 150th Anniversary at the Connaught Rooms in London.

-Simon went on to become the lead presenter for Sky Sport’s Football League coverage before going on to present the Premier League for Sky at the start of the 2016-17 season.
-He is now part of the presenting team at Amazon Prime Sport covering major Premier League matches.
+Simon went on to become the lead presenter for Sky Sports Football League coverage before going on to present the Premier League for Sky at the start of the 2016-17 season.

 Away from the camera, Simon is equally at home with live events.
 At London 2012 he hosted the Olympic Stadium morning warm up and post show in front of 80,000 people.
-He also compared the ECB Twenty20 Cup in 2005, as well as hosting a number of end of season dinners for clubs including Chelsea, Norwich City and Wolverhampton Wanderers.
-He has hosted a number of awards ceremonies, including the Football League Awards.
+He also compered the ECB Twenty20 Cup in 2005, as well as hosting a number of end of season dinners for clubs including Chelsea, Norwich City and Wolverhampton Wanderers.
+He has hosted a number of awards ceremonies, including the Football League Awards on three occasions.